uyuni-project/uyuni-rfc/accepted/00000-ansible-integration.md

 Here we're **not** primarely focused on building a new Ansible managed infrastructure from scratch using Uyuni.

-NOTE: Currently Ansible is not shipped in SLE15 any SP.
-In order to allow an SLE Ansible control node, we would need to ship Ansible in probably in SLE15 client tools.

 2. Using the Uyuni server as the Ansible control node:

 On this approach, the Uyuni server is our Ansible control node.
 We would need to provide the Ansible package to the SUSE Manager server channel.